-Saved from Callback Hell — SitePoint
+Saved from Callback Hell - SitePoint

 A downside, though, is that each function declaration no longer gets scoped inside the callback.
 Instead of using callbacks as a closure, each function now gets glued to the outer scope.
 Hence why

 catList gets declared in the outer scope, as this grants the callbacks access to the list.
-At times, clobbering the global scope is not an ideal solution.
-There is also code duplication, as it appends a cat to the list and calls the next callback.
+At times, clobbering the global scope isn’t an ideal solution.
+There’s also code duplication, as it appends a cat to the list and calls the next callback.

 These are code smells inherited from callback hell.
 Sometimes, striving to enter callback freedom needs perseverance and attention to detail.
 It may start to feel as if the disease is better than the cure.
 Is there a way to code this better?